Audley End House: Second World War

+English Heritage

 After the war, the ninth Lord Braybrooke resumed possession.
 In 1948 the house was sold to the Ministry of Works, the predecessor of English Heritage.

+In 2014, an English Heritage report identified that there is a high risk of flooding at Audley End.
+It detailed an "extensive threat to the estate affecting a wide zone alongside the River Cam", affecting access, masonry and land surface.

 Gardens and grounds

 The Capability Brown parkland includes many of the neo-classical monuments, although some are not in the care of English Heritage.
 The grounds are divided by the River Granta, which is crossed by several ornate bridges one of which features on the back cover of the BBC Gardeners' World Through the Years book, and a main road which follows the route of a Roman road.
 The Temple of Concord, by John Deval, was added as a romantic folly in 1790.

 With help from an 1877 garden plan and William Cresswell's journal from 1874, the walled kitchen garden was restored by Garden Organic in 1999 from an overgrown, semi-derelict state.
 Completed in 2000, it was opened by Prince Charles and features in a book presented to him on his wedding to Camilla Parker Bowles.
 It now looks as it would have done in late Victorian times; full of vegetables, fruits, herbs and flowers which have been supplied to the Dorchester Hotel.
 It now boasts 120 apple, 60 pear and 40 tomato varieties.